orbitalchicken/Roadmap/Postponed.md

 	mdm: Cant set login screen time to 24hr (changing the option doesnt work)
 	mdm: stopping the MDM service prevents access to the TTYs.
 Using Ctrl+Alt+F2 only works when MDM is running.
 Thus, there’s no way to run anything in a TTY unless the X server is running.
 	Can’t play TS video files
+	cinnamon: inserting an Audio CD suggests Brasero and VLC, not Banshee
+	banshee: tries to rip a CD to FLAC by default

 Cinnammon
 ---------